killfrenzy96/KillFrenzyVRCAvatarKeyboard/README.md

 # A replacement for this Keyboard is in development
-This project is obselete but I will leave this project here for anyone who wants to use it still.
-Please check out the new project here that is designed to be used with OSC and will also feature an in-game keyboard:
+Please check out the new project here that supports OSC and will feature an in-game keyboard!

 https://github.com/killfrenzy96/KillFrenzyAvatarText